Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 cream cheese, sugar, and egg blended together in a bowl

-STEP THREE: Grease a 9 x 5-inch loaf pan or line with parchment paper.
+STEP THREE: Grease a 9 x 5-inch loaf pan or line it with parchment paper.
 Spread half of the cake batter into the bottom of the pan.
 Spread the cream cheese mixture evenly on top of the batter.
 Spread the remaining cake batter on top of the cream cheese layer.

 bread batter spread into a loaf pan then baked